 - If a party is unable to phone into the hearing themselves, they may have someone call into the teleconference hearing on their behalf to request the adjournment

-- The arbitrator may grant an adjournment at the time of the hearing if the parties are impacted by COVID-19
+- An arbitrator may grant an adjournment at the time of the hearing if satisfied that a parties' ability to participate or attend has been impacted by COVID-19